February 20, 2025

 Key Takeaways

 An anti-lock braking system (ABS) is a safety feature that prevents wheels from locking to avoid skidding or to retain more control while skidding.
-Without ABS, vehicles could potentially overturn.
-U.S. vehicles made after 2012 are required to have ABS.
-Learn more about how ABS works and the different types of ABS.
+In this guide, learn how ABS works, different types of ABS, and how a trailer management solution can help fleets improve safety and ensure compliance.

 ABS stands for anti-lock braking system.
 It is a safety feature that prevents wheels from locking up while braking to avoid skidding.